The Short Answer

 Low-capacity units weigh under 15 pounds.
 High-capacity systems can top 60 pounds.
 If you're hiking any distance to a site, or you're the one lifting it in and out of a vehicle every trip, that difference matters a lot more once you're actually out there than it did on the spec sheet at home.

-We tested a 1,024Wh unit against a straightforward brief: keep a 12V fridge running, charge two phones daily, and run a fan overnight for a four-day weekend trip.
-It held the fridge for just over a day and a half on its own, meaning without solar top-up or driving time to recharge from a car outlet, you'd want either a second battery pack or a solar panel for anything longer than a long weekend.
-That's the kind of real-use math that a watt-hour number alone won't tell you.
+Take a realistic four-day weekend brief: keep a 12V fridge running, charge two phones daily, and run a fan overnight.
+Running the formula above on a roughly 1,000Wh-class unit, that combined load draws the battery down in a little over a day and a half — meaning without solar top-up or a recharge from a car outlet during the trip, you'd want either a second battery pack or a solar panel for anything longer than a long weekend.
+That's the kind of real-use math a watt-hour number alone won't tell you.

 Frequently Asked Questions